byu-cpe/ecen192/_labs/Y-Board Introduction.md

     }
 }
 ```
 Replace the previous example with this code and upload it.
+Remember to be careful with the number of brackets.

 Let’s try one final example using a switch instead of a button:
 ```